oseiler2/CO2Monitor/README.md

 Other I2C based sensors can be wired using the JST-PH I2C header.

+# Calibration

+CO2 sensors need to be regularly calibrated to provide reliable measurements.
+The used sensors support auto-calibration and that is enabled in the firmware.
+It works by looking over measurements over a period and calibrating the lowest value against 420ppm (configurable in the firmware).
+This is based on the assumption that the monitor 'sees' clean outside air about once a week.
+If that cannot be achieved the firmware also allows for a forced calibration against a given value.
+Please also make sure to set the altitude setting according to the monitor location.
+For details please check the sensors' datasheets.

 # Hardware

 The board was designed to use an ESP32 or a Feather controller